DirtyHairy/thumbulator.ts/README.md

 thumbulator.enableDebug(true);
 ```

+This will cause the emulator to enter verbose mode and dump disassembly (via `console.error`);

 # Why?

 This module is used in the [6502.ts](https://github.com/6502ts/6502.ts) VCS emulator
-in order to emulate the ARM SOC in the Harmony cartridge.
+for emulating the ARM SOC in the Harmony cartridge.

 # License

-This will cause the emulator to enter verbose mode and dump disassembly (via `console.error`);

 Both David Welch's original code and the glue around it are licensed under the
 MIT license.